Shlomo1412/DrMod/README.md

 ﻿# DrMod

 DrMod is a .NET 8 library for analyzing, validating, and managing Minecraft mods for Forge, NeoForge, Fabric, and Quilt.
-It provides advanced tools for reading mod metadata, dependency analysis, conflict detection, crash report resolution, and more.
+It provides advanced tools for reading mod metadata, dependency analysis, conflict detection, crash report resolution, performance analysis, world compatibility checking, modpack importing, and more.

 ## Features
 - Cross-loader support: Forge, NeoForge, Fabric, Quilt